 Since then?
 Well, just look at this two-year chart of BAC:

-Despite the steep fourth-quarter 2018 dip, that’s a pretty good-looking chart.
-Going back further, BAC has more than doubled in the last three years, far outpacing the performance of any of the other five biggest U.S. bank stocks.
-Four straight quarters of better than 30% EPS growth (including a whopping 273% in the most recent quarter) have helped.
-And with a P/E of just 11, Bank of America stock is still cheap.
-And the regulatory winds at the back of the entire sector (and its 2.1% dividend yield) are also plusses.
+Despite the steep fourth-quarter 2018 dip – and a smaller retreat at the beginning of this month – that’s a pretty good-looking chart.
+Going back further, BAC has nearly doubled in the last three years, far outpacing the performance of any of the other five biggest U.S. bank stocks.
+Five straight quarters of double-digit EPS growth have helped.
+And with a P/E of just 10, Bank of America stock is still cheap, especially after the recent pullback.
+And the regulatory winds at the back of the entire sector (and its 2% dividend yield) are also plusses.

 Forgotten Stocks: Best Buy (BBY)

 Best Buy was supposed to be dead and buried years ago, the latest in a long line of big-box electronics stores to be wiped off the planet by Amazon (AMZN).
-And yet here BBY is, up 89% in the last three years and 34% in the last two years despite getting hit as hard as just about any retail stock in the last three months of 2018.
-The stock is still digging out from that massive retreat, but is trending well, poking its head above its 50-day moving average (though still below its 200-day moving average).
+And yet here BBY is, up 117% in the last three years and 35% in the last two years despite getting hit as hard as just about any retail stock in the last three months of 2018.
+The stock is still digging out from that massive retreat, but is trending well, trading well above its 50- and 200-day moving averages.

 Profit growth is uneven, but sales have picked up in the last year, though they’re expected to flatten out a bit in 2019.
-Still, with three times as much cash as debt and a reasonable P/E (16), BBY appears to be in pretty good shape.
-I wouldn’t expect shares to double again in the next two years.
+Still, with three times as much cash as debt and a very reasonable P/E (13.42), BBY appears to be in pretty good shape.
+I wouldn’t expect shares to double again in the next three years.
 But rumors of its demise were certainly exaggerated, and the stock remains quite cheap after its Q4 cratering.